Chatsworth House: 21st century

 The 11th Duke died in 2004 and was succeeded by his son, the current Duke, Peregrine Cavendish, 12th Duke of Devonshire.
 The 11th Duke's widow, the Dowager Duchess of Devonshire, died on 24 September 2014.
-Up until then she was active in promoting the estate and increasing its visitor income.
-She took on many additions to the gardens, including the maze, the kitchen, the cottage gardens and several commissions of modern sculpture.
-As Deborah Mitford, she also wrote seven books on various aspects of Chatsworth and its massive property.
+Until then she was active in promoting the estate and increasing its visitor income.
+She made many additions to the gardens, including the maze, the kitchen, the cottage gardens and several commissions of modern sculpture.
+As Deborah Mitford, she wrote seven books on various aspects of Chatsworth and its massive property.

 A structural survey in 2004 showed that major renovation was required.
 A £32 million programme of works was undertaken, including restoration of stonework, statues, paintings, tapestries and water features.
-The work, the most extensive for 200 years, took ten years up to 2018.
+The work, the most extensive for 200 years, took ten years and was completed in 2018.

 According to the Estate website, Chatsworth remains home to the 12th Duke and Duchess.
-They are involved in the operation via the Charitable Trust.
+They are involved in the operation through the Charitable Trust.

 The Devonshire Collection Archives stored at Chatsworth include 450 years of documents about the family and their two main estates.

-In 2019, the Duke and Duchess visited Sotheby's to view "Treasures From Chatsworth": art and artifacts from Chatsworth House that would be displayed in New York.
+In 2019, the Duke and Duchess visited Sotheby's to view "Treasures From Chatsworth: art and artifacts from Chatsworth House" that would be displayed in New York.

-During the 2022 European heatwaves, a section of the Great Parterre that formerly occupied Chatsworth's South Lawn were revealed as the grass and soil dried out, showing the patterns of earthworks that had been used to construct it.
+During the 2022 European heatwaves, a section of the Great Parterre that formerly occupied Chatsworth's South Lawn was revealed as the grass and soil dried out, showing the patterns of earthworks that had been used to construct it.
 As the lawn's grass has shorter roots, it dried out faster, creating a contrast that allows the structure to be viewed with the naked eye.